wso2/docs-is/en/docs/develop/customizing-identity-server-uis.md

     !!! info

-        You will be adding the customized JSP files along with the custom CSS files into this new `extensions` folder.
+        You will be adding the modified JSP files along with the custom CSS files into this new `extensions` folder.

 2. Similarly, navigate to the `<IS-Home>/repository/deployment/server/webapps/accountrecoveryendpoint` folder and create an `extensions` folder.

 ## Step 2: Copy the existing header and footer content

-In order to customize the header and footer content of the web applications, first you need to copy them to the newly cerated `extensions` folders.
+To re-brand the header and footer content of the web applications, first copy them over to the newly created `extensions` folders.

 1. To copy the header and footer content of the authenticationendpoint web application:

-    1. Navigate to the `<IS-Home>/repository/deployment/server/webapps/authenticationendpoint/includes` folder.
+    1. Navigate to the `<IS-HOME>/repository/deployment/server/webapps/authenticationendpoint/includes` folder.

     2. Copy the `header.jsp` and `footer.jsp` files into the `<IS-Home>/repository/deployment/server/webapps/authenticationendpoint/extensions` folder.